alexandervpetrov/ribosome/README.md

 For a start, in the root of your project's folder, the file `codons.yaml` should be placed - this is where various settings for Ribosome live.
-You can generate an empty one by the command: `ribosome init`.
+You can generate an empty one by the command:

-    $ ribosome init
+    ribosome init

 Ribosome releases project versions, i.e., named tags of source code repository.
 Tag expected to be in one of the forms: `N.N.N`, `N.N.NaN`, `N.N.NbN` and `devxxxx` - where `N` is for a number and `xxxx` for any alphanumerical suffix.

-At any time you can find out what version your project folder is: `ribosome version info`.
+At any time you can find out what version your project folder is:

-    $ ribosome version info
+    ribosome version info

-After you tagged repository with a version, you can make a release: `ribosome release`.
+After you tagged repository with a version, you can make a release:

-    $ ribosome release
+    ribosome release